-- Single ownership of ITV and Channel 5 (as and when the competition authorities allow it). - 3 or 4 separate owners of ITN, with ITV companies together owning no more than 40%. - [The exclusion of most local newspapers from the special merger regime, and the inclusion of any non-newspaper owners making a significant acquisition.] - Further consolidation in local newspaper markets, where papers could be joint-owned with local radio stations (as long as three radio owners existed in addition to the BBC). - 3 big radio groups, which might be owned by TV or newspaper companies. - At least 3 separate owners of local commercial radio stations in each local area where 3 or more stations exist, in addition to the BBC.
+- Single ownership of ITV and Channel 5 (as and when the competition authorities allow it). - 3 or 4 separate owners of ITN, with ITV companies together owning no more than 40%. - Further consolidation in local media markets, where papers could be joint-owned with local radio stations (as long as three radio owners existed in addition to the BBC). - 3 big radio groups, which might be owned by TV or newspaper companies. - At least 3 separate owners of local commercial radio stations in each local area where 3or more stations exist, in addition to the BBC.
 Where there are fewer than 3 local commercial radio stations, none could be owned by any national newspaper group, an ITV company or by any local newspaper with more than a 50% share of local circulation. - A continuing restriction on large newspaper groups and subsidiaries (News International and Sky, Trinity Mirror, and possibly Associated Newspapers in the near future) owning any significant share of ITV or Channel 5 companies.
 Other newspaper groups, with less than 20% of the national market, would now be able to invest in terrestrial TV without the acquisition having to pass a public interest test. - A parallel restriction on joint-ownership of significant local/regional press and ITV interests in the same region, which should prevent any one company dominating the Scottish or Welsh market. - Further deregulation (or even re-regulation) as an option in 3 years time.